FilipSzemraj/Texas-Holdem-Poker/README.md

 # Texas-Holdem-Java
-Project of Texas Holdem in Java by Karol Cioć and Filip Szemraj.
+Project of Texas Holdem in Java by Filip Szemraj.